adfoucart/deephisto/README.md

 ### Artefact

 To be released.
-If you are interested in using this dataset, please contact me: afoucart@ulb.ac.be
+If you are interested in using this dataset, please contact me: Adrien.Foucart@ulb.be

 ## Gleason2019 challenge